tigerabrodi/css-secrets/README.md

 - **Complex background patterns:** More complex background patterns can be achieved as well.
 By having a background color in place using `background`, generating multiple gradients via `background-image`, and using other background properties such as `background-position` and `background-size`.

 - **Continuous image borders:** You can also have images as borders, even when using just one element.
 This can be achieved by first setting a border that is transparent, and then the `background-origin` to `border-box`.
 You would also need two background images using `background`, the first one being either a color set via `linear-gradient` or the image you want, the second is the image which will be used as the border.
 Then using `background-clip`, clip the first image to the `padding-box`, and the second one to the `border-box`.

+### Shapes